M66B/FairEmail/FAQ.md

 If you have another question, want to request a feature or report a bug, please use [this form](https://contact.faircode.eu/?product=fairemailsupport).

+GitHub issues have been disabled due to frequent abuse.

 Copyright &copy; 2018-2020 Marcel Bokhorst.